umyelab/LabGym/docs/contributing/setup.md

 4. Create a [GitHub account](https://github.com/join), then clone the repository.

-   If you are a member of the Ye Lab, please send a Slack message to Henry Hu to add you to the "umyelab" organization on GitHub.
+   If you are a member of the Ye Lab, please send an email to Yujia Hu (yujiahu415@gmail.com) to add you to the "umyelab" organization on GitHub.
 This will give you access to make changes directly to the LabGym repository.
 Once you have access, navigate to the directory where you store your code on your local